Welcome to Molly’s Canopy!

-My passion for family history research was ignited 25 years ago on a vacation trip to Montréal, Québec, when I found my paternal great, great grandfather Laurent Charbonneau’s 1832 baptismal record in an archive.
+My passion for family history research caught fire decades ago on a vacation trip to Montréal, Québec, when I found my paternal great, great grandfather Laurent Charbonneau’s 1832 baptismal record in an archive.

-Since then, I have gone through many rolls of microfilm, many archives and records repositories, and many online searches in the quest for vital genealogy documentation.
+Since then, I have visited archives and records repositories and spent hours online in the quest for vital genealogy documentation.

-Yet what stays with me, even more than the records, is the memory of road trips to the places where ancestors lived, worked, raised families, contributed to community life and sometimes even made history — and the stories those visits help reveal.
+Yet what stays with me more than the records is traveling to places where my ancestors lived, worked, raised families, contributed to their community life and sometimes even made history — and the stories that those visits reveal.

-On this blog I will share some of those stories, along with tips on how to plan a visit to an ancestor’s home and ways to get the most out of a family history road trip.
+On this blog I share some of those ancestral stories, along with tips on how to plan a visit to an ancestor’s home area and ways to get the most out of family history research and road trips.

 I hope you’ll join me on the journey!